Boonville, California: Culture

 Boonville is best known as the source of the Boontling folk language.
 Bottles from the local Anderson Valley Brewing Company are labeled with the motto "Bahl Hornin'" which means "It's good drinkin'" in Boontling.

 An Alsatian Varietals wine festival is held at the fairgrounds each February.
 In early spring (April or May), the annual Legendary Boonville Beer Festival is held at the fairgrounds, featuring beers from about 50 craft breweries.
 A Pinot Noir Festival is held in May.
 In July, the Wool-growers' Barbecue and Sheepdog Trials is held at the fairgrounds.
 Boonville hosts the annual Mendocino County Fair in September.
 Boonville also hosts the long-running Sierra Nevada World Music Festival every summer solstice weekend in June.

 The apple cultivar known as Sierra Beauty is attributed to have been located on a mountainside by itself.
 Cuttings were made and grafted allowing the cultivar to survive.
-The Gowan family of Sonoma was one of the early growers that helped save this cultivar from extinction.
+The Gowan family was one of the early growers that helped save this cultivar from extinction.

 Boonville, despite its small population, has a minor reputation among political leftists in the United States for countercultural ideals, including promotion of organic food.
 The town serves as the setting for the novel Boonville (2001) by Robert Mailer Anderson and is mentioned in Sourdough (2017) by Robin Sloan.
 Some commentators believe Boonville may be the setting for the novel Vineland (1990) by Thomas Pynchon.

 The town is known to Unificationists as the site of the successful but ill-fated Creative Community Project.

 The ZIP Code is 95415.
 The community is inside area code 707.

 The 2008 American science fiction action horror thriller film Pig Hunt is set and shot in Boonville.

 The 2016 Western film Boonville Redemption is set in Boonville in 1906.

 Boonville is home of the Boonville stomp, a dance invented by a forestry worker named Maudie in the early 1900s.
 Les Claypool has a song called "Boonville Stomp" on his album Of Fungi and Foe which was also featured in the film Pig Hunt and includes a shout-out to the film's producer and writer Robert Mailer Anderson.